IngridKutra/Skebopub/README.md

 - Inventory management
 - Sales tracking and reporting

-## Installation

-To install Skebopub, simply visit the live website at https://wordpress-skebopub.azurewebsites.net/

 ## Usage

 To use Skebopub, simply visit the live website at https://wordpress-skebopub.azurewebsites.net/

-## Contributing

-Contributions to Skebopub are not accepted at this time.

 ## License